ConsenSysMesh/Stow-Smart-Contracts/CONTRIBUTING.md

 Contributing to Linnia-Smart-Contracts
 =======

 We really appreciate and value contributions to Linnia-Smart-Contracts.
-Please take 5' to review the items listed below to make sure that your contributions are merged as soon as possible.
+Please take a few moments to review the items listed below to make sure that your contributions are merged as soon as possible.

 ## Contribution guidelines